 I hope these tips encourage you to get your kids in the kitchen to create their very own trail mix combination!
 What are some of your favorite ingredients?
 Which protein do you add to your kid’s snack mix? #MsDawnSLP

 xo Ms. Dawn

-	P.S Check out some of my trail mix ingredients and other sensory food ideas in my Amazon Store!
+P.S.
+Check out some of my favorite snack bags and other feeding products in my Amazon Store!